Northwoods Inn owner accused of extorting tenants for sex acts granted bail - Saskatoon | Globalnews.ca

-Northwoods Inn owner accused of extorting tenants for sex acts granted bail

-WARNING: This post contains foul language that may be offensive to some readers.
+WARNING: This story contains foul language that may be offensive to some readers.

 The owner and general manager of the Northwoods Inn in Saskatoon “adamantly denies” allegations of extorting tenants for sexual favours, according to a representative for his legal team.